Our Advisory Groups

 Baillie Gifford Chair in the Ethics of Data and Artificial Intelligence at the Edinburgh Futures Institute (EFI) at University of Edinburgh

-The University of EdinburghProfessor William Webster
+University of StirlingProfessor William Webster

-Scottish Biometrics CommissionerAdvisory Audit Board (AAB)
+Biometrics and Surveillance Camera CommissionerAdvisory Audit Board (AAB)

 As part of its governance arrangements, the Scottish Parliament Corporate Body (SPCB) has established an Advisory Audit Board (AAB) to perform a function like that of an Audit Committee.
 The main purpose of the AAB is to provide advice to the Clerk/Chief Executive of the Parliament and, where appropriate, the SPCB on the standard of corporate governance and internal control across the organisation.
 The terms of reference can be found here.